 One of the friendliest countries toward America, and also one of the most economically depressed.
 Tani lives here and serves in the local church.
 He has many day to day struggles from living in a post communist country that is finding its way, but he is a loving man with a heart for the Lord and a love for others.
 Tani matters.
 The language is Albanian.

 A Note from the Director:

 Heres a little bio about me personally which begins in Texas, just like all my trips.

-During my time as a missionary and my travels around the globe, I established relationships with missionaries, and saw hurt, lonely and lost people in desperate places.
+During my time as a field worker and my travels around the globe, I established relationships with other field workers, and saw hurt, lonely and lost people in desperate places.
 This burned on my heart to go to these people and help.
-I learned that supporting long term missionaries where they are through missionary care efforts is the most effective way I can help, and a greatly overlooked necessity of missions.
+I learned that supporting long term field workers where they are through field worker care efforts is the most effective way I can help, and a greatly overlooked necessity of field work.
 I realized that my American practices and philosophies are not what is needed to change the world.
 My friends around the globe are the world changers, and they do not need anyone telling them how to do it the western way.
 What they need is what we have to give by grace, which is: opportunity, finances, and most importantly, true friendship.

 In His Grace & Love,